First Aid: Cuts

 - the cut continues to ooze and bleed even after applying pressure

-- the injury was caused by an animal or human bite, burn, electrical injury, or puncture wound (e.g., a nail)
+- the injury was caused by an animal or human bite, burn, electrical injury, or puncture wound (such as a nail)

 Call 911 Right Away